vrtmrz/obsidian-livesync/docs/settings.md

 #### Database suffix

 Setting key: additionalSuffixOfDatabaseName
-LiveSync could not handle multiple vaults which have same name without different prefix, This should be automatically configured.
+LiveSync could not handle multiple vaults which have same name without different prefixes.
+This should be automatically configured.

 #### The Hash algorithm for chunk IDs (Experimental)